Ibrohimbek/django-template-service/README.md

 ## Getting Started

-As it is a microservice, it works in combination with [the main backend](https://bitbucket.org).
+As it is a microservice.